whitmanschorn/vehicle-sheets/README.md

-# RUHE Group Backend
+# Vehicle Profiles Group Backend

-This repo describes a set of node microservices used by the [RUHE Group Frontend](https://github.com/whitmanschorn/ruhe-frontend).
+This repo describes a set of node microservices used by the Vehicle Profiles page.
 Each service is hosted by AWS Lambda.

 To get started, install [The Serverless Framework](https://serverless.com/framework/), then install the lone NPM dependency